eclipse-hono/hono/site/documentation/content/admin-guide/common-config.md

 ### Kafka based Messaging Configuration

-Alternatively, protocol adapters can be configured to publish messages to an *Apache Kafka&reg; cluster* instead of an AMQP Messaging Network.
+Protocol adapters can be configured to allow publishing messages to an *Apache Kafka&reg; cluster* instead of an AMQP Messaging Network.
+Which messaging to be used, can be configured at the tenant _or_ for all tenants if a protocol adapter is only configured with one messaging system.
+For details refer to [Hono Kafka Client Configuration]({{< relref "hono-kafka-client-configuration.md/#configuration-for-kafka-based-messaging" >}})

 The Kafka client is configured according to [Hono Kafka Client Configuration]({{< relref "hono-kafka-client-configuration.md" >}}).